Computer Programming and

 You use CSS to tell the browser how to display the different parts of the web page.
 Use bold text or italics, show the text as blue and on the right side of the page, etc. Using CSS you change you plain document into a slick brochure. - Javascript

 You use Javascript to make elements on the web page change or react to your mouse clicks or typing.
 You can make graphs and charts or make a game.
-Use Javascript to change your slick brochure into a user interface. - PHP
+Use Javascript to change your slick brochure into a user interface. - PHP/Laravel

 PHP is the easiest way to get your web site to save data for the next time or the next user.
 With PHP your game can now save your best score to brag to your friends.
 Using PHP you make your web page into an application. - Python/Django